Armed priests

 Throughout history, armed priests or soldier priests have been recorded.
-Distinguished from military chaplains who served the military or civilians as spiritual guidance (non-combatants), these priests took up arms and fought in conflicts (combatants).
-The term warrior priests or war priests is usually used for armed priests of the antiquity and Middle Ages, and of historical tribes.
+Distinguished from military chaplains, who are non-combatants that provided spiritual guidance to service personnel and associated civilians, these priests took up arms and fought in conflicts as combatants.
+The term warrior priests or war priests is usually used for armed priests in Antiquity and the Middle Ages, and of historical tribes.

 History

 In Greek mythology, the Curetes were identified as armed priests.
-In Ancient Rome, the Salii who were armed priests carried sacred shields through the city during the March festivals.
+In Ancient Rome, the Salii were an order of armed priests who carried sacred shields through the city during the March festivals.

 Livy (59 BC–17 AD) mentions armati sacerdotes (armed priests).

 Medieval European canon law said that a priest could not be a soldier, and vice versa.
 Priests were allowed on the battlefield as chaplains, and could only defend themselves with clubs.

 The Aztecs had a vanguard of warrior priests who carried deity banners and made sacrifices on the battlefield.

-The warrior-priest was a common figure in the First Serbian Uprising (1804–13).
-Several archpriests and priests were commanders in the uprising.
-Serbian Orthodox monasteries sent monks to join the ranks of the Serbian Army.
+In more recent times, the warrior priest was a common figure in the First Serbian Uprising (1804–13).
+Several archpriests and priests were commanders in the revolt, while Serbian Orthodox monasteries sent monks to join the Serbian Army.
+At least 120 priests and monks fought as soldiers in the uprising.

 Legacy

-The "Pyrrhic" dance in Crete is said to have been the ritual dance of armed priests.
+The Pyrrhic Dance in Crete is said to have been the ritual dance of the Korybantes, deities described as armed priests.